The AmpFlow speed reducer is a heavy-duty, low-cost, gearhead that works with any of the three-inch diameter AmpFlow motors.

 This unit provides speed reduction and torque multiplication, and it's an easy way to "bolt-in" the AmpFlow motors.

-NEW!
+On Sale!
 Fan Cooled Motors

 The fan-motors have ventilation holes in the front and rear aluminum plates to allow for flow-through cooling.
 The holes in the front plate are positioned so they are not blocked when mounting the motor to a flat surface.
 These motors also feature low-profile motor leads for better fit into smaller spaces.